jimbarcos/Merc-Bus-System/README.md

 # Merc Bus System
+C++ CLI application for bus reservation ticketing system, equipped with complete design and functionality.

 To run: Please run this on GNU/UNIX supported compiler such as Dev C++.
 For Windows 11, an admin privilege is mandatory to display the graphics correctly.
 You can also run the SourceFile.exe directly via admin privilege